bhauman/figwheel-main/docs/docs/code_splitting.md

 ### Configure your build file

-Let's make our Figwheel build file to support a `:modules` based build.
+Let's make our Figwheel build file support a `:modules` based build.

 In a `dev.cljs.edn` file place the following: